amdla/OchronaDanychProj/README.md

 2. **Modify the `.env` file**

-   Within a `.env` file in the twitter_app directory fill the following variables with your keys:
+   Fill the following variables with actual keys in your twitter_app/.env file:

    ```env
    SECRET_KEY=your_secret_key